Can I still get a buyout of my rent-stabilized apartment?

 4) Your landlord wants to do a substantial rehabilitation

 If your building is in need of major comprehensive upgrades, you may have an opportunity for a buyout.
 Substantial rehabilitation of a building going well beyond what’s called a Major Capital Improvement allows a landlord to remove an entire building from rent regulation.

 For example, if the landlord wants to carry out a gut renovation where 75 percent of building-wide and individual housing accommodation systems are replaced, this may present a buyout opportunity.

 ”If you are one of the few remaining tenants there, the landlord could offer you a substantial buyout,” Wagner says.

-5. Your apartment could be combined or reconfigured
+5) Your apartment could be combined or reconfigured

-The pandemic emptied out many apartment buildings as residents left the city.
-For some landlords this presents an opportunity to establish what’s called a “first rent” by substantially changing an apartment.
-“The term 'first rent' refers to the new rent agreed to by the parties,” Wagner says.
-He points out the apartment might not necessarily come out of rent stabilization but if the first rent is more lucrative for a landlord, there may be an opportunity for a buyout.
+The apartment might not necessarily cycle out of rent stabilization but if the first rent is more lucrative for a landlord, there may be an opportunity for a buyout.

-New York City real estate attorney Steven Wagner has more than 30 years of experience representing co-ops, and condos, as well as individual owners and shareholders.
-You can submit a question for this column or if you’d like to arrange a free 15-minute telephone consultation send Steve an email or call (646) 780-7272.
+New York City real estate attorney Steven Wagner, a partner at Adam Leitman Bailey P.C., has more than 30 years of experience representing co-ops, and condos, as well as individual owners and shareholders.
+You can submit a question for this column via email or if you’d like to arrange a free 15-minute telephone consultation with Steve, send an email or call (212) 584-1973.